vrnimje/Inverted-LQR-Bot-Eklavya/ControlBootcamp_Notes_Mahesh.md

 We would like to have full state measurements of system $x$ as then we can find optimal full state feedback controler easily.
-But we might not have access to full state measurements, then vector of system states becomes
+But we might not have access to full state measurements, then vector of system states becomes y = Cx
-$y = Cx$

-Observability is whether we can estimate full state from measurements $y(t)$ Consider observability matrix as below
+Observability is whether we can estimate full state from measurements y(t) Consider observability matrix as below

 <img src="https://i.postimg.cc/2yPscCmJ/Screenshot-from-2022-08-23-21-48-47.png" alt="Observability matrix" width="200"/>

 If rank(O) = n, system is observable.

-To estimate the full state we need to design a estimator which accepts $u$ and $y$ as input and outputs $x̂$ which is estimated full state.
+To estimate the full state we need to design a estimator which accepts u and y as input and outputs x̂ which is estimated full state.
 This estimator itself is a linear dynamical system.
 It can be represented as
 $$
     dx̂/dt = Ax̂ + Bu + K_f(y-̂y)